Narutohyuuga3/LiquidTankSimulation/README.md

     - [ ] Velocity
     - [ ] Booster power
 - [ ] Kernel
+  - [ ] Spaceship
     - [ ] Kalman filter
-  - [ ] Spaceship
   - [ ] Power Ups
     - [ ] Loads
     - [ ] Booster

 ### Further ideas

-- AI calculating route
+- AI calculating route and auto pilot
+- expand view to a 3d box (maybe Qt 3D or OpenCV/GL)
+- implement solar system and gravitational forces
+- add interstellar travelling (with fast forward)

+Sidenote: Imagine how awesome it would be, having a own created     physic model of solar system and galaxy.
+Visualize it!
+Plus, you learning about interstellar physics.

 About the Authors
 =================